MrVPlusOne/TensorSafe/README.md

 ## Basic Example

-#### Define the Dimensions
+### Define the Dimensions

-First, let's define the Dimensions we are going to need in this simple example.
+First, let's define the Dimensions we are going to need in this example.

-A dimension is a type that extends the `Dimension` trait, and a user defined dimension should extends `VarDim`, its a subtrait of `Dimension`, means "Variable Dimension".
+A dimension is a type that extends the `Dimension` trait, and a user defined dimension should extends `VarDim`, a subtrait of `Dimension` which means "Variable Dimension".

 ```scala